foldedtoad/dwm3000/README.md

 This project contains firmware examples for the Decawave DWM3000-series Ultra Wideband (UWB) modules with Zephyr RTOS.
 It's a port of Qorvo/Decawave's SDK found on their website.

-Since this Zephyr port generally follows the the Qorvo/Decawave [DWM3000 SDK](https://www.qorvo.com/products/p/DWS3000#documents) code, it is advised to review their SDK to get a general understanding of how the examples are intended to function.
+This port to Zephyr generally follows the Qorvo/Decawave [DWM3000 SDK Release V1.1](https://www.qorvo.com/products/p/DWS3000#documents).
+It is advised to review the SDK's content to get a general understanding of how the examples are intended to function.

 ### Terminology
 * "Decawave" means "Qorvo/Decwave".
 Decawave was recently acquiered by Qorvo.